 - It allows an improvement of the hydrogeological conditions of the territory;

 - Contributes to the reduction of the greenhouse effect and, therefore, benefits from green certificates for the production of energy from renewable sources

-This type of hydropower plant developed in Austria, with immense potential and that requires little technical, does not need a big slope to work.
-A water supply channel of a river to a basin allows the production of 80 to 130 MWh per year, depending on the amount of water and the depth of the basin.
+This type of hydraulic power plant developed in Austria.
+It has immense potential and requires little technique, does not need a large slope to function.
+A water supply channel from a river to a basin allows the production of 80 to 130 MWh per year.
+Production depends on the amount of water and the depth of the basin.

-A hydraulic vortex hydropower plant can operate from a drop height of 0.7 meters and an average water quantity of 1000 liters per second.
+A hydraulic vortex hydraulic power plant can operate from a drop height of 0.7 meters and an average amount of water of 1000 liters per second.